-10.6 Board Annual Outline Agenda
+11.6 Board Annual Outline

-The Board Annual Outline Agenda highlights to the Board, the relevant Board Committees as well as the Management, the subject matters to be discussed for the year in order to facilitate better planning and for greater time effectiveness.
-The subject matters included in the Board Annual Outline Agenda cover the following broad topics:
+The Board Annual Outline highlights to the Board, the relevant Board Committees as well as the Management, the subject matters to be discussed for the financial year in order to facilitate better planning and for greater time effectiveness.
+The subject matters included in the Board Annual Outline cover the following broad topics:

 - (a) Strategy

-- (b) Compliance
+- (b) Governance

-- (c) Governance
+- (i) Risk Management

-- (d) Risk Management
+- (ii) Compliance

-The Board Annual Outline Agenda will be reviewed at every Board meeting and updated, where appropriate.
+The Board Annual Outline will be reviewed at every Board meeting and updated, where appropriate.

-10.7 Board Satisfaction Index
+11.7 Board Satisfaction Index